 Participation in this event is through an application process for community service and support organisations, to ensure the benefit of complimentary tickets is going directly to those most in need.
 Unfortunately we are unable to take applications from individuals.
 Organisations are asked to describe why their clients will benefit and what specific outcomes they hope to achieve by being able to attend a show for free.

-Applications for GISELLE Community Dress Rehearsal are now open.
-Applications close 5:00pm 30 August 2019.
+Applications for ALICE (in wonderland) Community Dress Rehearsal are now open.
+Applications close 5:00pm 12 November 2019.

 Can I take pictures or video the performance?